tmr4/py65_65816/README.md

 # Running the 65C816 Unit Tests

-You can run the unit tests with `python -m unittest test_mpu65c816.py`.
+You can run the unit tests with `python -m unittest test_mpu65c816_emulation.py` to run 65816 emulation mode tests.
+Use `python -m unittest test_mpu65c816_native_8.py` to run the 65816 native mode 8-bit tests.
 The 65C816 simulation passes the py65 6502- and 65C02-based test (507 in total) in emulation mode.
 Some of tests were modified to run properly with the new device.
 I still have to create the tests for native mode operations (not a small task).
 I expect these to take some time and I expect these will turn up many errors in my code.

 # Testing the 65C816 Simulation with Liara Forth